A global problem!

-Fraudsters all over the world, are now targeting people where it hurts the most – in the soft belly of their bank accounts.
+Fraudsters love to target people where it hurts the most – in their bank accounts.
 With the world becoming more connected thanks to the Internet, online scams have dramatically increased.
-It is often up to you to stay informed and vigilant when it comes to dealing with other individuals on the Internet.
+It is often up to you to stay informed and vigilant when dealing with other individuals on the Internet.

-Banks do their part in providing the best security they can, and most offer free online tools to help you protect yourself against fraud.
-They post details of latest scams on their websites, and also warnings on online banking profiles.
+Banks do their best in trying to provide the best security they can.
+Many offer free online tools to help you protect yourself against fraud.
+They post details of their websites’ latest scams and warnings on online banking profiles.

 A bank will never ask you to provide personal details over an open forum.
 Your bank already has your details.
-The basic rule is never to respond to a scam e-mail or phone call who ask you to do this, or to update your information – especially if nothing has changed!
+The basic rule is never to respond to a scam email or phone calls, asking you to do things such as updating your information, clicking links, etc.

 You stand to lose every cent you have!